 RCC sings Christmas and spring concerts at local, Greenville venues, including churches and The Greenville Happening.
 An annual highlight for the choristers is singing at Biltmore Estate for Candlelight Christmas Evenings.

 Membership in RCC is by audition and is open to all children, eight through sixteen years of age.
 In addition to acquiring choral singing skills, choristers learn basic music theory and are introduced to serious choral music of various styles.
-This year we have added a choir for younger children, ages six and seven, to prepare them for singing with RCC.
-“Rivulets” (little brooks) meet M/Th for thirty minutes to learn the basics of singing and reading music.
-Depending on the ability, musical knowledge and maturity of the child, some seven-year-old children may be able to audition for RCC.
+We added a choir for younger children, ages six and seven, to prepare them for singing with RCC.
+“Rivulets” (little brooks) meets M/Th for thirty minutes to learn the basics of singing and reading music.
+Depending on the ability, musical knowledge and maturity of the child, some seven-year-old children are able to audition for RCC.

 Do you know of children who love to sing?
 Why not encourage them to be a part of Rushingbrook Children’s Choir.
-Auditions are taking place now and rehearsals start on Monday, September 9th.
+Auditions will take place during the last week of August, and RCC rehearsals will start on Thursday, September 7, 2023.
 Click below to see our audition Brochure or to complete the Online Application.

 You can make a difference in a child’s life by encouraging the gift of singing!